CiurtinAndrei/ChatApp-backend/README.md

 ***

 This repository represents the **backend** part of **Chatapp** and was developed using **Express**.
 It is directly connected to MongoDB Cloud and implements the necessary APIs for data exchange with the frontend.
-There are five categories that the APIs can fall into: user, conversations, friend, image,
+There are five categories that the APIs can fall into: user, conversation, friend, image and message.
+Everything from saving an user account up to rendering the messages of a group is achieved with the use of APIs.
+Special thanks to https://github.com/AlexMihai1126 for API creation.